microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

     _Out_ DMF_MODULE_EVENT_CALLBACKS* ModuleEventCallbacks
     );
 ```
-This Client uses this function to initialize the
+The Client uses this function to initialize the
 **DMF_MODULE_EVENT_CALLBACKS** structure of a Module that is to be
 instantiated.